 Why Use Airbnb?

 Since its inception in 2008, Airbnb has evolved from the ‘home share’ mentality to a fabulous alternative to hotel stays.
-The robust searching platform makes it easy to pair guests with accommodations.
+Airbnb’s robust search platform makes it easy to pair guests with accommodations.

-Owners have also gotten savvier, and many are now offering short-term vacation rentals though the Airbnb system that previously were only available through agencies or word of mouth.
+Owners have also gotten savvier.
+Many are now offering short-term vacation rentals though the Airbnb system that previously were only available through agencies or word of mouth.

 We believe that staying in homes, rather than hotels, can make traveling more affordable, more comfortable and lends to more local experiences.